Ford Kuga review

 Our choice: Kuga Zetec 2.0 TDCi 4x4

-There are four specifications in the range: Zetec, Titanium, Titanium X and Titanium X Sport.
-Standard equipment includes 17-inch alloy wheels, sports seats, daytime running lights, cruise control and keyless go.
+There are four specifications in the Ford Kuga range: Zetec, Titanium, Titanium X and Titanium X Sport.
+Even on the entry-level Ford Kuga Zetec models, 17-inch alloy wheels, sports seats, daytime running lights, cruise control and keyless go are standard.

-Go for Titanium and you get gloss-black grille surround, part-leather seats, automatic headlights, dual-zone climate control, Ford SYNC and a DAB radio.
+Go for the Ford Kuga Titanium and you get a gloss-black grille surround, part-leather seats, automatic headlights, dual-zone climate control, the Ford SYNC phone voice-control system and a DAB radio.

 The engines available include a 148bhp 1.6-litre EcoBoost petrol engine, which uses a six-speed manual gearbox or a dual-clutch PowerShift automatic - although the auto isn't worth going for as it's prone to getting the wrong gear for the situation.

 You can also get a 178bhp version of the same engine, but most should go for the 138bhp or 161bhp 2.0-litre diesel models as they offer the best combination of power and efficiency.

 The Ford Kuga scored a maximum five-star Euro NCAP crash test result, making it one of the safest mid-sized SUVs on the market.

 Every Ford Kuga gets driver, passenger, knee, side and curtain airbags fitted as standard, along with ABS, ESP, active city stop and a lane keeping aid.
 A blind spot monitoring system is also available as an option.
 Plus, the four-wheel-drive system should stop you getting into trouble in the first place.

 The Ford Kuga's platform, engines and tech are all proven in other Ford models, and a large dealer network means keeping your Kuga on the road should be simple.